MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x11c--attempted-write-to-cm-protected-storage.md

 ---
 title: Bug Check 0x11C ATTEMPTED\_WRITE\_TO\_CM\_PROTECTED\_STORAGE
-description: The ATTEMPTED\_WRITE\_TO\_CM\_PROTECTED\_STORAGE bug check has a value of 0x0000011C.
-This bug check indicates that an attempt was made to write to the read-only protected storage of the configuration manager. ms.assetid: 5a322457-51d7-4832-8eeb-1fdc99f313e8
+description: The ATTEMPTED\_WRITE\_TO\_CM\_PROTECTED\_STORAGE bug check has a value of 0x0000011C that indicates that a write was attempted to the protected storage of the configuration manager. ms.assetid: 5a322457-51d7-4832-8eeb-1fdc99f313e8
 keywords: ["Bug Check 0x11C ATTEMPTED_WRITE_TO_CM_PROTECTED_STORAGE", "ATTEMPTED_WRITE_TO_CM_PROTECTED_STORAGE"]
 topic_type: